divnix/nix-book/src/ch02-00-introduction.md

 ## Nix the Package Manager

-The Nix Package Manager began it's life as the [PhD thesis work](https://edolstra.github.io/pubs/phd-thesis.pdf) of Eelco Dolstra.
+The Nix Package Manager began its life as the [PhD thesis work](https://edolstra.github.io/pubs/phd-thesis.pdf) of Eelco Dolstra.
 The goal was to bring discipline to the software landscape.
 Similar to how structured programming helped tame the complexity of goto through introducing constructs such as loops and logic flow; so too does nix attempt to tame the chaos of package management